 Ants are some of the most common household pests, and their love for sugary, syrupy foods means that when they get indoors, they usually head for the kitchen.
 We’ll go over how to get rid of ants in the kitchen and keep them out once they’re gone.

 Some ant infestations are too large or too stubborn for DIY methods.
-If that’s the case, or if you suspect you have carpenter ants, we recommend Terminix and Orkin for your pest control needs.
-Get a free quote from Terminix by calling 866-569-4035 or entering your ZIP code here.
-Or you can contact Orkin by filling out this simple form or by calling 877-544-4104.
+If that’s the case, or if you suspect you have carpenter ants, we recommend calling a pest control professional to help you get rid of ants quickly.

 Why Are There Ants in My Kitchen?

-The simple answer is food sources.
+Food sources bring ants into your kitchen.
 There are thousands of species of ants, but the most common types you’ll find in your kitchen are pharaoh ants, pavement ants, odorous house ants, thief ants, and Argentine ants.
 That’s because these ant species are attracted to the sugar in food, especially noticeably sweet foods like honey and syrup.
-They also need water, and can usually find it in and around a kitchen sink.
+They also need water and can usually find it in and around a kitchen sink.

-One important thing to note about ants is that they leave behind scent trails that allow them to follow each other.
+Importantly, ants leave behind scent trails that allow them to follow each other.
 This is how one or two ants can become a full infestation.
 The trailblazers leave a path of scent chemicals called pheromones, and other ants know to follow these pheromones to find food or water.
 That’s why you’ll often see ants marching in lines.
 Understanding this behavior is key to both finding where the ants are coming from and wiping them out.

-A less common ant species to find in your kitchen are carpenter ants.
+A less common ant species to find in your kitchen is carpenter ants.
+While most ants are nuisance insects, carpenter ants actually damage your house.
 These big, blackish-red bugs burrow through wood and can cause structural damage to your home quickly.
 If you see piles of sawdust or wood shavings, they may be digging nests near an exposed beam.
 We recommend you contact the professionals immediately.

 Steps to follow